urmilshroff/webscraper/README.md

 # WebScraper

-A collection of BeautifulSoup 4 scraper programs in Python 3 to find info about shit on the Internet through the command line - something humanity was lacking up until now.
+A collection of BeautifulSoup 4 scraper programs in Python 3 to find info about shit on the Internet through the command line.

+### Installing
+Install Python 3 on your machine, then run `pip install -r requirements.txt` to install all the dependencies.

+### Running
+You can run any of the various Python files by using `python [filename].py`.

-## Screenshots
+### Screenshots
 Lyrics finder:
 ![Lyrics finder](screenshots/lyrics.png)